Uniforms and insignia of the Sturmabteilung: Final pattern SA uniforms (1934–1945)

 A slight alteration to the rank and insignia system of the SA occurred in July 1934 after the Night of the Long Knives.
-Victor Lutze did away with Röhm's special insignia for the rank of Stabschef and instead adopted a collar patch in much the same design as that of Reichsführer-SS, a rank which Heinrich Himmler now held.
+Viktor Lutze did away with Röhm's special insignia for the rank of Stabschef and instead adopted a collar patch in much the same design as that of Reichsführer-SS, a rank which Heinrich Himmler now held.

 Special uniforms

-Even before the fall of Ernst Röhm, the SA had adopted a more formal appearance to its uniforms in an effort to make the group appear as an actual military formation rather than a group of street fighters.
+Even before the fall of Röhm, the SA had adopted a more formal appearance to its uniforms in an effort to make the group appear as an actual military formation rather than a group of street fighters.
 To this end, the SA had created a formal "office" type uniform which consisted of a brown coat worn over the basic brown shirt uniform.

-Special uniforms also existed for corps of the SA, such as the motorized SA, the SA Alpine troops, and the SA-Marine, considered an auxiliary of the Kriegsmarine.
+Special uniforms also existed for corps of the SA, such as the motorised SA, the SA Alpine troops, and the SA-Marine, considered an auxiliary of the Kriegsmarine.
 It was the SA-Marine that expanded its uniforms almost to a level unto themselves, with special nautical insignia which no other unit of the SA displayed.

+Sleeves

+The SA used several sleeve insignias to indicate party affiliation.

+The SA Veteran Badge, introduced in February 1934, consisted of a brown cotton base with an inverted triangle and a gold braid of aluminum wire sewn onto it, with two thin red cords spaced approximately one centimetre apart.
+It was awarded to all SA members with membership numbers below 300,000 who had belonged to the Nazi Party before January 30, 1933, when the Nazi Party came to power, and was worn by soldiers and officers alike, regardless of rank.

+However, as early as September 1934, the insignia was changed to a tape-type sash, and several sashes of different widths were worn on both cuffs of the uniform jacket depending on the year of enlistment.

+There were also cuff titles bearing the names of specific organizations or units, which were worn by each member of that unit.

+The SA had a specialization badge on the left sleeve, similar to the military.
+These usually had runic insignia.
+The SA instructor school graduates had their sleeve insignia attached higher up on the arm than the swastika armband on the left sleeve.